 If you are a beach lover, then you will not be able to resist coming to the clean and untouched beaches of Kozhikode, Kerala, India.
 It was historically a mighty seaport in the world where traders from Arabia, China, and Africa once converged.
 The most famous explorer in the world, Vasco da Gama landed on the beaches of Kozhikode in 1498 and put it forever in the history books.
 It has everything a tourist center should have, from a great countryside to pristine clear beaches, historical sites, natural wildlife sanctuaries, famous rivers, and hills.
-Read on to find out about the best things to do and places to visit in Kozhikode, India.
+Consider staying at the top Airbnb vacation rentals in town, and read on to find out about the best things to do in Kozhikode, India.

 Photo is only for illustrative purposes

-The virgin and clear Kozhikode backwaters provide visitors a chance to explore the natural beauty of Kerala at its prime.
+Kozhikode is famous for its virgin waters.
+The backwaters provide visitors a chance to explore the natural beauty of Kerala at its prime.
 It has palm trees dotted all along the water banks and the canal and lakes offer the guests perfect houseboat cruising.
 You can take in the natural beauty of the backwaters when sailing on a houseboat.
 The peaceful surroundings and tranquility all around will soothe your spirits.
 You can also stay at the luxury floating villas all over the beautiful backwaters of Kozhikode.
 These houseboats on the backwaters are popular, especially among honeymooners as they offer a perfect getaway in the picturesque surroundings and natural beauty.

 Backwaters of Kozhikode